vyskoczilova/woocommerce-payforpayment/README.txt

 2. in the console cd into Your 'wp-content/plugins´ directory

-3. type `git clone git@github.com:mcguffin/wp-access-areas.git`
+3. type `git clone https://github.com/vyskoczilova/woocommerce-payforpayment` or better type `git fork https://github.com/vyskoczilova/woocommerce-payforpayment`

 4. If you want to update to the latest files (be careful, might be untested on Your WP-Version) type `git pull´.